MuhammadHassanBashir/Outline-wiki-deployment-on-vm-with-nginx-reservse-proxy-and-SSL-certificate/README.md

 - then open  the menu Features >> Interactivity and Shortcuts from the left sidebar. **Enable Interactivity by switching the toggle button** and paste **https://docs.disearch.ai/api/hooks.interactive** as the Request URL.
 Click the Save Changes button to finish.
 -  then open the **Settings >> Install App** page from the left sidebar and click on the **Install** to WorkSpace button to install the App for your Slack workspace.

+## 2.1 Or if you wants to continue authentication with google instead of slack.
+Then get the client id and client secret from google and add this in docker.env.

+steps:

+-    go to google project > API&service > credentail > create credentail ... it will give you client id and client secret for google, add this in docker.env.
+-    also add change URL in docker.env "http to https".

 ## 3- Now run below command to start docker compose.